krzysztofsaja/nft-shop/README.md

 **Additional features** not mentioned in requirements were also implemented

-* UI Order page with table of stored orders in FireStore
+* Order page with table of stored orders in FireStore
+* Fetching from contract and showing total supply and minted token count
 * Theme switcher (Light / Dark mode)
 * Store Shopping App State in localstore via Mantine hooks
 * Notifications for different actions